terrier-org/pyterrier/docs/notes/installation.md

 # Installing and Configuring PyTerrier

+PyTerrier is a declarative platform for information retrieval experiemnts in Python.
+It uses the Java-based [Terrier information retrievel platform](http://terrier.org) internally to support indexing and retrieval operations.

 ## Pre-requisites

 PyTerrier requires Python 3.6 or newer, and Java 11 or newer.

-PyTerrier is natively supported on Linux and Mac OS X. PyTerrier uses [Pytrec_eval](https://github.com/cvangysel/pytrec_eval) extensively, and the latter does not install automatically on Windows.
+PyTerrier is natively supported on Linux and Mac OS X. PyTerrier uses [Pytrec_eval](https://github.com/cvangysel/pytrec_eval) for evaluation, and the latter does not install automatically on Windows.

 ## Installation